California Public Records Act Primer

 III.
 What are public records?

-Includes handwritings, photographs, films, sound recordings, maps, magnetic tape, computer disks-virtually any means of recording any form of communication.
+- Writing: Includes handwritings, photographs, films, sound recordings, maps, magnetic tape, computer disks-virtually any means of recording any form of communication.
+7

-3. Includes the names of public employees, 11 although it may not include home addresses and phone numbers of state employees.
+- Includes the names of public employees, 11 although it may not include home addresses and phone numbers of state employees.
 12 Note, however, that access to names of public officials and employees is increasingly disputed.
 Seeking access to names of pubic employees who are the subjects of investigations or controversies may be justified.
-13 However, as a practical matter, you will probably get more information sooner if you agree that names of such employees can be withheld.
+13 However, as a practical matter, you will probably get more information sooner if you agree that the names of such employees can be withheld.

-4. Note that the names and contract information for private citizens may also be exempt from disclosure, particularly those who submit information or complaints to the government with an expectation of confidentiality.
+- Note that the names and contact information for private citizens may also be exempt from disclosure, particularly those who submit information or complaints to the government with an expectation of confidentiality.
 Agreeing to allow public agencies to withhold such information may also expedite a request.

 Report p.
 9.